Sv443/BetterYTM/contributing.md

   - `--config-suffix=<value>` - Suffix to add just before the `.user.js` extension.
 Defaults to an empty string

   Shorthand commands:
-  - `npm run build-prod-base` - Sets `--config-mode=production` and `--config-branch=main`
+  - `npm run build-prod-base` - Used for building for production, targets the main branch and the public asset source.
-    Used for building for production, targeting the main branch
+    Sets `--config-mode=production` and `--config-branch=main` and `--config-assetSource=github`
-  - `npm run build-develop` - Sets `--config-mode=development`, `--config-branch=develop` and `--config-assetSource=github`
+  - `npm run build-preview` - Builds a preview version, targeting the develop branch and the public asset source so no local dev environment is needed.
-    Used for building for experimental versions, targeting the develop branch
+    Sets `--config-mode=development`, `--config-branch=develop` and `--config-assetSource=github`
 - **`npm run lint`**
   Builds the userscript with the TypeScript compiler and lints it with ESLint.
 Doesn't verify *all* of the functionality of the script, only syntax and TypeScript errors!
 - **`npm run gen-readme`**